 Can We Have Children? https://tellisandteri.com/2022/02/16/can-we-have-children/ https://tellisandteri.com/2022/02/16/can-we-have-children/#respond Wed, 16 Feb 2022 20:07:42 +0000 http://tellisandteri.com/?p=548 Many men marry with the expectation of having children.
 When discovering a wife cannot conceive after several years of not having a baby, he wonders if he chose the right mate.
 Notwithstanding that most of the other areas of their relationship are going quite well.
 Too often, the bottom line is whether or not the wife is a good “breeder.”
 Can she produce an heir or a grandchild to make him and his family happy?
 Such was the case of a young couple we’ll call Collin and Carlie, who tried to have children for seven years but were unsuccessful.
 Tired of his family’s badgering about his wife’s barrenness, Collin decided it was time to look for more fertile pastures.
 He did this despite claiming to love his wife.
 That pesky, “for better or worse, in sickness and in health” part of the marriage vow was no longer convenient for Collin, who later engaged in an adulterous affair resulting in a child out of wedlock.

-The post Can We Have Children? appeared first on Marriage & Family Enrichment.
+The post Can We Have Children? appeared first on Christian Marriage and Family Resources.

 ]]>